 Hello, hope everyone’s had a good weekend!

 Uni finished, waffles are back in my life!
 Hurrah!
-I attempted to make these ones reasonably healthy, incorporating buckwheat flour, oats and fruit, reducing the oil with unsweetened apple purée and not overly sweetening the waffles…a generous drizzle of maple syrup sorted that out instead!
+These Blueberry-Orange Buckwheat Waffles are reasonably healthy too.
+I incorporated buckwheat flour, oats and fruit, reduced the oil with unsweetened apple purée and didn’t overly sweeten the waffles…a generous drizzle of maple syrup sorted that out instead!

 They turned out perfectly- crispy on the outside and fluffy on the inside.
 The citrus and berries made them feel a little more summery and the buckwheat flour and oats give them a nice nutty flavour as well as making them super filling.
 I’ve shown two in the pictures below but it was a case of my eyes being bigger than my stomach and after one I admit I was pretty stuffed!